 - A letter explaining why you want to apply for police clearance

-If you have any issues getting your Police Clearance, you can get in contact with the Ministry of Interior at 974-450-8666 or email any issues to email@example.com.
+If you have any issues getting your Police Clearance, get in contact with the Ministry of Interior at 974-450-8666 or email any issues to email@example.com.

-It does this through fingerprint and facial record technology to ensure that no one can falsely use your information for illegal activities.
+It accomplishes this through fingerprint and facial recognition technology to ensure that no one can falsely use your information for illegal activities.

-As an immigrant from Qatar, you must apply for your biometrics when you pass a certain stage in your immigration.
-You will receive a letter from IRCC (Immigration Refugee Canada Citizenship) that you must apply for your biometrics.
+Immigrants from Qatar need to apply for their biometrics testing when they pass a certain stage in their immigration visa program application.
+You will receive a letter from IRCC (Immigration Refugee Canada Citizenship) that informs you that you need to apply for your biometrics.
 Make sure you do this within 30 days of getting that letter.

-If you do not know what an ECA is, it is an Education Credential Assessment.
-In other words, an ECA is used to prove your education level meets Canada’s standards.
+An ECA is an Education Credential Assessment.
+ECAs are used to prove whether or not your education level meets Canada’s standards.

-You will only need to apply for an ECA if you studied anywhere outside of Canada.
+You need to apply for an ECA if you studied anywhere outside of Canada.
 Also, certain organizations like WES (World Education Services) can help you apply for this document.

-Costs for an ECA at WES will be around QAR728 and will take around 20 days to get your report.
-Just be aware that this time period can change depending on how many applications the IRCC is handling when you apply.
+Costs for ECAs are around QAR728 and take around 20 days to get your report.
+Just be aware that this deadline for the issuance of reports can change depending on how many applications the IRCC is handling at the time of your application submission.

-Still not sure about how to immigrate from Qatar to Canada?
-Not to worry.
-You can still learn all you need to know about immigration on our website where we talk about job opportunities, visa requirements, province life, immigration news and so much more.
+If you’re not sure about how to immigrate from Qatar to Canada, please take note of the following.
+You can still learn all you need to know about Canadian immigration through our RCICs who will inform you about job opportunities, visa requirements, provincial life, immigration news and so much more.